xnocode/second-brain/README.md

 ---

-## License
+## 📄 License

-This project is private.
-All rights reserved.
+This project is open source and available under the MIT License.